Guided Remediation

 Writing these changes will not reinstall your dependencies.
 You’ll need to run npm ci (or equivalent) separately.

-Relock and relax direct dependency remediation
+Relock and relax direct dependencies

 Relocking recomputes your entire dependency graph based on your manifest file, taking the newest possible versions of all your required packages.
 Doing so will often allow for constraints on vulnerable packages to be unblocked and thus able to be remediated.
 However, relocking may cause a large number of changes to your dependency graph, which potentially carries a larger risk of breakages.